-The Nomination Committee consists of all Directors, apart from Patrick Reeve, with Ben Larkin as Chairman.
+The Nomination Committee consists of all Directors and Swarupa Pathakji is the Chairman.
+All Directors sit on the Nomination Committee as their balance of skills and knowledge are relevant to the Committee's responsibilities.
 The terms of reference of the Nomination Committee are to evaluate the balance of skills, experience and time commitment of the current Board members and make recommendations to the Board as and when a particular appointment arises.

 The Board's policy on the recruitment of new Directors is to attract a range of backgrounds, skills and experience and to ensure that appointments are made on the grounds of merit against clear and objective criteria and bear in mind gender and other diversity within the Board.
 The Board is also mindful of the importance of creating good working relationships within the Board and with external agents.
-The Nomination Committee reviews succession planning regularly which includes considering tenure of existing Board members and any potential skills gaps that might need to be addressed when board membership changes.
+The Nomination Committee reviews succession planning regularly which includes considering tenure of existing Board members, including the Chairman, and any potential skills gaps that might need to be addressed when board membership changes.